Sixty survivors found alive sheltering in Maui home as search enters ninth day

 The group were without phones, power and internet, according to Maui police chief John Pelletier.

-No further details were immediately available about where the survivors’ conditions or where they were found.
+No further details were immediately available about the survivors’ conditions or where they were found.

 As the painstaking search and rescue efforts continue, officials estimate that 1,300 Maui residents remain unaccounted for.